DanielOgorchock/ST_Anything/HubDuino/README.md

 Note: The HubDuino v1.0 release is based on the ST_Anything v2.9 baseline and was built using the Arduino IDE v1.8.5.
 Please make sure to upgrade your IDE.

 Turn your Arduino UNO/MEGA/MKR1000, NodeMCU ESP8266, or ESP32 into Anything you can imagine!
 HubDuino/ST_Anything is an Arduino library, sketch, and Device Handlers that works with your hardware to create an all-in-one SmartThings device.
-- Arduino with SmartThings ThingShield
+- Arduino with SmartThings ThingShield (under development)
 - Arduino with W5100 Ethernet shield
 - Arduino with W5500 Ethernet shield
 - Arduino with WiFi101 Shield (or Adafruit ATWINC1500 module)